cgibsonmm/finding-solutions/README.md

 ![](https://media.giphy.com/media/l3q2XTm3SOFLgtx8k/giphy.gif)

-During lessons: you want to be respectful of your neighbor and their process of learning.
+**During lessons:** you want to be respectful of your neighbor and their process of learning.
 So if it's a quick "I just lost a step and can you tell me what I missed", go for it.
 Otherwise, it's better to go to Step 3

-During practice assignments: unless it is a pair programming/group assignment it's better to go to Step 4
+**During practice assignments:** unless it's a pair programming/group assignment it's better to go to Step 4

-After class: study together, ask questions, teach each other and que up with your TA!
+**After class:** study together, ask questions, teach each other and que up with your TA!

 ### STEP 3: Post your questions in the parking lot